-$\underline{\textbf{Figure 1-2}} \text{ shows the controls, indicators, and connectors located on the system's front panel.}$
+Figure 1-1 shows the controls, indicators, and connectors located on the system's front panel.

-Figure 1-2.
+Figure 1-1.
 Front-Panel Features and Indicators

-Table 1-2.
-Front-Panel LED Indicators, Buttons, and Connectors
+Table 1-1.
+Front-Panel Indicators, Buttons, and Connectors

-Indicator, Button, or Connector Icon Description Blue system-status indicator The blue system-status indicator lights during normal system operation.
-Both the systems management software and the identification buttons located on the front and back of the system can cause the blue system-status indicator to flash to identify a particular system.
-Amber system-status indicator The amber system-status indicator flashes when the system needs attention due to a problem with power supplies, fans, system temperature, or SCSI hard drives.
+Indicator, Button, or Connector Description Blue system status indicator The blue system status indicator lights during normal system operation.
+Amber system status indicator The amber system status indicator flashes when the system needs attention due to a problem with power supplies, fans, system temperature, or hot-plug hard drives.
 NOTE: If the system is connected to AC power and an error has been detected, the amber system status indicator flashes regardless of whether the system has been powered on.
-The power button controls the DC power supply output to the system.
-Power button and power-button indicator ტ NOTE : If you turn off the system using the power button and the system is running an ACPI-compliant operating system, the system performs a smooth shutdown before the power is turned off.
-If the system is not running an ACPI-compliant operating system, the power is turned off immediately after the power button is pressed.
-The power-button indicator lights up when power is supplied to the system and the system is operational; it is off when no power is supplied to the system; and it is blinking when the system is in a standby state.
-For information on standby states, see your operating system documentation.
-Power-on indicator Θ The power-on indicator lights when the system power is on.
-The power-on indicator blinks when power is available to the system but the system is not powered on.
-System identification button 1 The identification buttons on the front and back panels can be used to locate a particular system within a rack.
-When one of these buttons is pressed, the blue system status indicator on the front and back blinks until one of the buttons is pressed again.
-USB connectors •4• Connects USB 2.0-compliant devices to the system.
-NMI button 8 Used to troubleshoot software and device driver errors when using certain operating systems.
-This button can be pressed using the end of a paper clip.
-Use this button only if directed to do so by qualified support personnel or by the operating system's documentation.
+Power button Turns system power off and on.
+If you turn off the system using the power button and the system is running an ACPI-compliant operating system, the system can perform an orderly shutdown before power is turned off.
+If the power button is pressed for more than 4 seconds, the system power will turn off regardless of the current operating system state.
+If the system is not running an ACPI-compliant operating system, power is turned off immediately after the power button is pressed.
+The power button is enabled in the System Setup program.
+When disabled, the button can only turn the system power on.
+For more information, see "Using the System Setup Program" and the operating system's documentation.
+Power-on indicator The power-on indicator lights when the system power is on.
+When the indicator is off, the system is off.
+To exit from a power-saving state, briefly press the power button or click or move the mouse.
+Hard-drive activity indicator Flashes when data is being read from or written to the internal SATA hard drives that are connected to the integrated controller.
+USB connectors Connects USB 2.0-compliant devices to the system.